amore-upf/semeval2018-task4/README.md

 - `no_eval` applies to the deploy phase.
 It can be set if you do not want to evaluate the model, but just want to obtain predictions for some input data.
 If the input data does not contain target entity ids, `no_eval` is set by default.
 - `no_cuda`is set to run the system in CPU mode.

+### SemEval task data
+First please download the SemEval datasets by running the script `_fetch_data.sh` from within the semeval-task4 folder.
+(Alternatively, you can download the data yourself from [the organizers' github](https://github.com/emorynlp/semeval-2018-task4/tree/master/dat).
+Store them in the folder data/friends.)

 ### Running and evaluating the AMORE-UPF model on the SemEval test data

-First please download the SemEval datasets from [the organizers' github](https://github.com/emorynlp/semeval-2018-task4/tree/master/dat.), and store them in the folder data/friends.

 <code>python main.py --deploy_data test --model models/semeval-winning-model/amore-upf [--no_cuda]</code>